imshaheer/Sentence-Processor-Web-Application/README.md

 # Sentence-Processor-Web-Application

-This repository contains a web application that allows users to input a sentence and utilizes promises and the fetch API to send the sentence to a server for processing.
+This repository contains a web application that allows users to input a sentence and utilizes promises and the fetch API to send the sentence to a mock server for processing.
 The application demonstrates the power of promises and the fetch method in handling asynchronous operations and implements a response handling mechanism to display the processed data asynchronously.

 Features:
 - User Input: Users can enter a sentence in the input field provided on the web page.